tibordome/cosmic_profiles/paper/paper.md

 # Acknowledgements

-TD acknowledges support from STFC under grant number ST/V50659X/1 during the genesis of this project.
+It is a pleasure to thank my PhD supervisor Anastasia Fialkov for the patient guidance, encouragement and advice during the genesis of this project.
+This work received support from STFC under grant number ST/V50659X/1.

 # References